Lukas Ligeti: Recognitions and awards

 Ligeti was recipient of the CalArts Herb Alpert Arts Award in the Music category in 2010.

 Ligeti is a two-time recipient of the New York Foundation for the Arts Composition Fellowship (2002, 2008), of the Austrian State Grant for Composition (1991, 1996), and was awarded the “Förderungspreis” of the City of Vienna in 1990, a 1993 award of the Republic of Austria and composition fellowships and grants by the Arts Council of Santa Clara County/California and the Austrian state.

 In 2013 and 2015–19, he has been listed as a “Rising Star” percussionist in the Critics’ Poll of the leading jazz magazine DownBeat; he was also the winner of the NYC-based “UnCaged Toy Piano” composition competition in 2013.

-Residencies have included Villa Montalvo (Saratoga, CA), the Emily Harvey Foundation (Venice, Italy), Acéfalo Festival (Santiago, Chile) and Sonoscopia (Porto, Portugal).
+Residencies have included Villa Montalvo (Saratoga, California), the Emily Harvey Foundation (Venice, Italy), Acéfalo Festival (Santiago, Chile) and Sonoscopia (Porto, Portugal).

+Personal life

+Ligeti lived for 30 years in the United States (in the Bay Area of California from 1994 to 1996; in New York City from 1998 to 2015; in Irvine, California from 2015 to 2021; in and Miami in 2021).
+He later lived in Johannesburg, South Africa, and has been based in Brussels, Belgium since September 2024.
+He has stated that both of his parents came from Jewish families that had been assimilated into Hungarian culture, and that he grew up without "any kind of Jewish culture or religion."